Louise-X10/WebApp-Hackathon/README.md

 Calculator with 4 input fields: primary amount, interest rate, time cycle, final amount.
 Given any 3 of the 4 fields, the calculator can compute the remaining field.
 More detailed instructions are given on the webpage.

 ## Online two-player Poker (Playable)
-A non-playable view of the poker game webpage is accessible at `https://louise-x10.github.io/22-23-Winter-Hackathon/poker/`.
+A playable version of the poker game is accessible at `http://hackathon.gloopen.com:3000/`

-A playable version of the poker game is accessible at `http://hackathon.gloopen.com:3000/`.
+A non-playable view of the poker game webpage is accessible at `https://louise-x10.github.io/22-23-Winter-Hackathon/poker/`

 ### Todo list
 - Woking on
+  - Make who's playing more obvious
+  - Display winner's hand?
+  - BUG: evaluate tie
+  - BUG: winner clear tokens?
+  - Change background during your turn
   - Exchange tokens: big to small, small to big
   - Highlight current player in message area
   - Update rotated player order in message area after new game